devnology/website/README.md

 ### Dependencies & setting up
 - Install Ruby in any way you see fit, on a Mac run `brew install rbenv ruby-build & rbenv install 2.2.3`.
-- Install PostgreSQL, on a Mac run `brew install postgresql`.
+- Install PostgreSQL, on a Mac run `brew install postgresql`<sup>1</sup>.
 - Clone this repository.
 - Run `./script/bundler` to install all gems needed by this application.

+#### notes

+1. PostgreSQL needs to be installed otherwise the `pg` gem can not be installed. `pg` depends on header files that are provided by and specific to PostgreSQL.

 ### Running the server
 Remember to update the development database,